veracity/veracity-documentation/common/markdown/data-fabric-ingest/data-fabric-ingest.md

 ### Ingest using Azure storage explorer
 When doing a manual ingest to Veracity, we recommend using Azure Storage Explorer.
 This is an independent application from Microsoft which allows you to manually upload, view and interact with your data.
 Azure Storage Explorer allows you to access any Veracity storage container and is available through Windows, macOS and Linux.

 #### Download and install Azure Storage Explorer
 Download Azure Storage Explorer from [www.storageexplorer.com](http://storageexplorer.com/).
 Select what type of operative system you are using (Windows, Mac or Linux) and the client download will start automatically.

+**IMPORTANT**: Some users have reported problems uploading data using the version 0.9.1 version of Storage Explorer.
+If you experience the same, upgrade if a new version is available, or get the 0.8.16 version from this [link](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-explorer-relnotes).

 #### Connect to a Veracity container using your key
 The first time you open Azure Storage Explorer, you will see a window as shown below.
 If you do not already have a key from Veracity, go to [My Daya](https://www.veracity.com/mydata) to open your data access page and retrieve a key.
 The keys provided by Veracity are known as Shared Access Signature Tokens, or SAS.
 The token is generated uniquely for you, and is used to monitor the access to each container respectively.
 Go to [data fabric keys](https://developer.veracity.com/doc/data-fabric-keys) to read more about keys.